lriverawong/analytical-genomics-notes/README.md

 - single nucleotide polymophism
     - single bp that varies across population
     - smallest possible allele
+- Linkage disequilibrium (far - assort independently, close = reduced recomb. freq.)
+    - Loci on different chromosomes assort independently of each other
+    - Loci far apart on the same chromosome assort independently
+    - Loci close together on the same chromosome have reduced frequency of recombination between them and therefore DO NOT assort independently – they are linked
+    - Detecting Linkage Disequilibrium (non-random assortment) between loci implies that they are close together on a chromosome
 - genome wide association study (GWAS)
     - study: identifies novel risk loci for type 2 diabetes
     - finds likage but not necessarily the gene or the specific mutation